Greek Turkey Burgers

 Woman forming Greek Turkey Burger patties with her hands.

-1. Cook the patties: Preheat the grill to medium-high or preheat a nonstick or cast-iron pan.
-Grill or pan-sear the burgers for about 5 minutes on each side, or until cooked through.
+1. Cook the patties: Preheat the grill to medium-high, or preheat a nonstick skillet or cast-iron pan.
+Grill or pan-sear the burgers for about 5 minutes on each side, or until completely cooked through.
+The burgers should reach an internal temperature of 165 degrees F, the safe temperature for cooking ground turkey.

 Greek-flavored turkey burgers cooking in cast iron pan.

-1. Compose the burger: Serve the burgers hot on the buns with tzatziki, lettuce, tomatoes, and onions, as desired.
+1. Serve the burgers hot on the buns with tzatziki sauce, lettuce, tomatoes, and onions, as desired.
+Also, try some grilled or roasted red peppers on top.

 Person placing the top bun on a loaded Greek Turkey Burger.